awainverse/mc2022-Lean/src/source/day2.rst

       and ``y`` is a term of type ``X``, then
       ``use y,`` changes the target to ``P y`` and tries to close the goal.

-Finally, we know enough Lean tactics to start doing some fun stuff.
+Finally, we know enough Lean to start doing some fun stuff.

 Barber paradox
 ------------------------------------